 If you die within 31 days of leaving the University of Toronto, but before the policy conversion, the plan will provide coverage as if you were an active staff member.

 If Your Appointment Drops Below 25 per cent

 If your appointment with the University is reduced to less than 25 per cent of full-time, you may convert your term life insurance coverage to a regular whole life or endowment policy.
 In these cases, you may convert your policy as if you terminated your employment with the University.

 Your coverage will continue for 31 days after you retire from the University (on or after your normal retirement date).
 During this time, you may convert your coverage to a regular whole life or endowment policy by notifying the Great-West Life Assurance Company in writing.
 Your policy maximum is the lesser of:

-- an amount equal to your regular annual salary;
+- an amount equal to your regular annual salary; or,

 Family Composition Change

 Under the following circumstances, after the 60-day qualifying period has passed, you may elect optional coverage without providing a medical certificate: